jirapongk/team_member_training/README.md

-# Python Basics for Newbies
+# Python Basics for My Team Members

 ## Introduction
 Welcome to the Python Basics guide for our team members!
 As part of the t0led0 team, I aim to provide a comprehensive introduction to Python programming for beginners.
 Whether you're new to programming or looking to add Python to your skill set, this guide will help you get started.